DeanoBurrito/northport/README.md

 # Project Goals
 ## Planned Features
-A relatively competent scheduler, meaning it's SMP-aware and can gracefully handle async syscalls.
+A relatively competent scheduler, meaning it's SMP-aware (check!) and can gracefully handle async syscalls.

 I'd also like to implement (or at least port) a libc, and get a custom compiler target for gcc setup, so I can start porting software over (looking at you doom).

 A *nice*, if limited, userspace experience.
 Basic window manager, shell, and other common programs like a file explorer and text editor.

 A port to another platform is something I've been interested in for a while.
 I'm currently looking at a 64 bit riscv platform.
 It's seems quite interesting, and definitely doable.

+Decent documentation!
+It'd be nice to induct some other people into developing small programs or drivers in the future.

 ## Current Features
 - Physical memory manager (does page frame allocation, in single or multiple pages).